Got a large family and typical “frugal living” tips don’t apply? Check out these money saving tips for large families – your budget will thank you.

-- Scan Receipts for Cash: Use Fetch, ibotta, and any other grocery rewards apps you can where you get cash back (or gift cards) simply by scanning your grocery receipts.
+- Scan Receipts for Cash: Use Fetch, ibotta, and any other grocery rewards apps you can where you get cash back (what is the difference between ibotta and fetch?) simply by scanning your grocery receipts.
 (Hint: you can teach a child to do this – they’ll likely love the scanning element of it!).

 9. Fill Your Freezer with Interchangeable “Meal Bases”

 I absolutely love how the Pioneer Woman creates what I’m going to call “meal bases”, freezes them, and then gives you multiple different recipes/ways you can use them in for future dinners.

 I think this is absolutely key to not only eat more cheaply, but to meal-prep in bulk so that you’re eating out less.

 Like, you can create bulk batches of meatballs.
 Freeze bags of one-dinner-sized portions for your family, and then you can create tons of recipes from them.

 - All Purpose Meatball Recipe: Spaghetti and meatballs, meatball subs, or any other recipe that includes meatballs.